mkenjis/food_reviews_TFIDF_and_ALS_analysis/README.md

 # Objective :
 - identify more relevant words in text using TF-IDF data processing and feature extraction
+- identify which products are more sold per trained recommendation system for user x food ratings
+- perform steps to extract features and label and submit to a linear regression models.
+- demonstrate different approaches using MLlib and ML libraries.
 - perform steps to extract features and label and calculate cosine similarities using breeze linear algebra.